Learn how to space out objects equally in PowerPoint 2013 for Windows. We explore using PowerPoints Smart Guides feature for this spacing.

 Figure 1: Proper spacing can make a difference

-You obviously want your slide objects to be properly spaced -- and in earlier versions of PowerPoint, you could achieve proper spacing with the help of Align and Distribute options -- and these options are still available.
-However, you can now space your objects merely by dragging them around in PowerPoint 2013, with the help of Smart Guides.
+You obviously want your slide objects to be properly spaced.
+In older versions of PowerPoint, you could achieve proper spacing with the help of Align and Distribute options, and these options are still available.
+However, you can now space your objects merely by dragging them around in PowerPoint, with the help of Smart Guides.
 We do cover a bit of this in our Smarter Guides in PowerPoint 2013 tutorial.

 When you are working with multiple objects on your slides, Smart Guides automatically appear and display when objects are being dragged.

-Follow these steps to learn how you can space slide objects using Smart Guides in PowerPoint 2013:
+Follow these steps to learn how you can space slide objects using Smart Guides in PowerPoint 2013 for Windows:

 This sort of control over spacing lets you evenly place your slide objects on a slide very intuitively.